pvosper/training.python_web/source/presentations/session02.rst

     *Protocols* are the languages that computers speak to each-other.

-    This sesson we'll look at a few of them and
+    This session we'll look at a few of them and

     .. rst-class:: build